EzraHertzberg/Console-Snake/README.md

 <br>
 Computer requirements:
 <br>
 Windows.
-I haven't tested this outside of the windows oporating system.
+I haven't tested this outside of the windows operating system.
 <br>
 Python, you must have python installed on your computer to play this game.
 <br>